What Is The Internal Revenue Service (IRS) Fresh Start Program?

 • Prevention of tax liens being filed against a tax payer

-• Reduction in penalties and interest on penalty
+• Reduction in penalties and interest on penalties

 Call 855-612-7777 for immediate assistance.